alesaintgold/permutasort/README.md

 # PermutaSort
-This is a software that I built for my bechelor degree thesis in computer science.
+This is a software that I built for my bachelor degree thesis in computer science.
 Its purpose is to help analyzing the behavior of sorting operators (e.g. bubblesort, stacksort, queuesort) with permutations of whole numbers.